rydmike/flex_color_scheme/README.md

 color branding on surfaces.
 The created themes are based on the same concept as Flutter's ColorScheme based themes, but with a few interesting twists and convenience features.

-For more information about **FlexColorScheme**, its background and use cases, this package companion [**blog post and article**](https://rydmike.com/colorscheme) is also recommended reading.
+For some addtional information about **FlexColorScheme**, its background and use cases, this package companion [**blog post and article**](https://rydmike.com/colorscheme) is also recommended reading.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/CollageSize50.png?raw=true" alt="ColorScheme Intro"/>